Skip to content

 London Marathon Public Spaces Protection Order

-Local Authorities were granted powers to introduce Public Space Protection Orders (PSPO) through section 59 of the Anti-Social Behaviour, Crime and Policing Act 2014.
+Public Spaces Protection Orders (PSPO) were introduced through section 59 of the Anti-Social Behaviour, Crime and Policing Act 2014.

 London Marathon PSPO

-On the 5 March 2020, the primary decision-making body of the City of London Corporation - the Court of Common Council - approved the City of London Marathon Public Spaces Protection Order (PSPO).
+On 5 March 2020, the Court of Common Council (the primary decision-making body of the City of London Corporation) approved the City of London Marathon Public Spaces Protection Order (PSPO).
+As of 2024, the PSPO remains live and will apply to the London Marathon in April 2024.

-This was in response to the reoccurring issue of serious anti-social behaviour (ASB) and violent public disorder along the section of the London Marathon route through the Square Mile, due to drinking publicly and the use of psychoactive substances (drugs that affect your perception, consciousness, cognition or mood and emotions).
+The PSPO was introduced in response to the reoccurring issue of serious anti-social behaviour (ASB) and violent public disorder along the section of the London Marathon route through the Square Mile, due to drinking publicly and the use of psychoactive substances (drugs that affect your perception, consciousness, cognition or mood and emotions).

 The PSPO will be enforced by a constable or authorised person.